ZJxyo/PythonVarTypeAnalysisTool/MILESTONES.md

 - Design details and features

 # Milestone 2
-### Brief description of your planned program analysis (and visualisation, if applicable) ideas
+### Brief Description of Your Planned Program Analysis (& Visualisation, if Applicable) Ideas
 #### Problem statement
 Static program analysis of variable types in a Python program.
 #### Features